weidengeist/Willowbot/README.md

   }
 }
 ```
-Besides a level definition, this command uses the regular expression `.*` to match *any* message posted by a new user.
-Beware where you put that reaction!
-The pattern `.*` matches absolutely every message.
-Although Willowbot will not react to every message unless the user’s level is 0, it will not process any other reaction definitions as a match has already been found.
-If you really want to use the example above for your own command sets, please put it at the end of your definitions.
+Besides a level definition, this command uses the regular expression `.*` to match *any* character (`.`) occuring 0 or more (`*`) times posted by a new user.
+We will have a closer look at such asterisk patterns and how to use them efficiently in the following section.

 ### 3.5 Placeholder variables